Boom Supersonic

 Airlines

-As of May 2024, Boom has received orders from three airlines: United Airlines, American Airlines, and Japan Airlines.
+As of February 2025, Boom had received orders from three airline partners: United Airlines, American Airlines, and Japan Airlines.
 It has a total of 206 orders, with 35 non-refundable deposits, and 171 pre-order purchase options.
 This began in December 2017, when Japan Airlines and Boom Supersonic announced a strategic partnership that included a $10 million investment in Boom Supersonic and an option for Japan Airlines to purchase 20 Boom Supersonic aircraft.

 In June 2021, Boom Supersonic and United Airlines announced a commercial agreement to purchase 15 Overture aircraft with the option to purchase an additional 35.
 Mike Leskinen, CFO of United Airlines as of May 2024, said the company plans to use Overture on routes from Newark to London by 2030 and that ticket prices would be roughly $5K-$10K round-trip.